 A physician assistant might close an incision for a surgeon, educate parents on how to care for an asthmatic child, prescribe medicine, and beyond.
 Below are several other duties that are reported by PAs.

 - Examine patients

 - Set broken bones

 - Immunize patients

-Per the BLS, employment of Physician Assistants is projected to grow 37 percent from 2016 to 2026.
-One reason for this trend is the fact that baby boomers are aging and with this, more health care services will be needed.
-Also, there is a rise in the number of chronic diseases (e.g. diabetes) which drives up demand for providers.
+Per the BLS, the employment of Physician Assistants is projected to grow 31 percent from 2020 to 2030.
+One reason for this trend is the fact that baby boomers are aging, and with this, more health care services may be needed.
+Also, there is a rise in the number of chronic diseases (e.g. diabetes), which drives up demand for providers.

 To pursue a career as a Physician Assistant, students need to earn a masters degree from an accredited Physician Assistant program.
 This could take at least 2 years of full-time postgraduate study.
 Program lengths vary by school.

 Also, all states require physicians to be licensed.
-To achieve this, graduates must pass the Physician Assistant National Certifying Examination (PANCE) from the National Commission on Certification of Physician Assistants (NCCPA).
+To achieve this, graduates need to pass the Physician Assistant National Certifying Examination (PANCE) from the National Commission on Certification of Physician Assistants (NCCPA).
 A physician assistant who passes the exam may use the credential “Physician Assistant-Certified (PA-C).”

 Becoming a Physician Assistant at a Glance*

 - Take 2 to 4 years of undergraduate science-focused coursework (program lengths vary by school)